-Tending your Elasticsearch indices
+Tending your Elasticsearch indices and snapshots

 Have indices in Elasticsearch?
 This is the tool for you!